omipheo/home-advisor-scraping/README.md

    - Click on the service account and go to "Keys" tab
    - Click "Add Key" > "Create new key" > Choose JSON
    - Download the JSON file and save it as `homeadvisorelizabethscraping-613984138d99.json` in the project root
-5. Share your Google Sheet with the service account email (found in the JSON file):
+5. Share your Google Sheet with the service account email:
-   - Open your Google Sheet
+   - Open your Google Sheet: https://docs.google.com/spreadsheets/d/1mt2pi6hxnDpKiCu8sHlBQHz07ptujXEOPJxq5T-Zfxw
-   - Click "Share" button
+   - Click "Share" button (top right)
+   - Add this email as an **Editor**: `home-advisor-gh-api@homeadvisorelizabethscraping.iam.gserviceaccount.com`
+   - Click "Send" (you can uncheck "Notify people" if you don't want an email)
-   - Paste the service account email and give it "Editor" access
+   - **Important**: The service account must have Editor access to write data

 ### 3. Google Chrome Browser